HomeAdvertisingSimple Tips to Make Your Brand Stand Out

 What if… you interviewed your ten most loyal customers and your ten most recent customer losses?
 What patterns would emerge about what truly differentiates your brand (positively or negatively) in their eyes?

-Understanding your competitive landscape helps identify gaps and opportunities for differentiation.
+Knowing your competitive field helps you find gaps and opportunities for differentiation.

 • Indirect competitors (solving the same customer problems differently)